 Species

 The ticks most commonly found on dogs and cats in the UK belong to the genus Ixodes (I. ricinus and I. hexagonus are the most common, but I. canisuga and occasionally I. frontalis and I. trianguliceps have been seen).
 Dermacentor reticulatus and H. punctata and imported R. sanguineus are occasionally found on pets.
 The habitat of these ticks varies with genus and species from very rural fields and woods, through rural and urban nests/lairs/burrows, to kennels and houses.
-Ticks are normally inactive in winter, and become active to feed in the spring and early summer, then markedly reduce activity in the summer though, depending on species, stage and habitat, some ticks can be active throughout summer; finally there is a second peak of activity in the cooler autumn.
+Ticks are less active in winter although may be encountered all year round.
+They become more active in the spring and early summer with the potential for activity to be maintained through the rest of the summer depending on climatic conditions.
+Finally there is a second peak of activity in the Autumn.

 Small CatSmall Dog